chlin501/bully/README-bully.md

 # Protocol

-  * Each ch node in the system is assigned at system creation time a unique identification number
+  * Each node in the system is assigned at system creation time a unique identification number

       * Id is used as priority